Fast convergence of a Federated Expectation-Maximization Algorithm: Main Results

-Compared to the classical EM algorithm, federated EM achieves faster convergence in certain regimes.
-In particular for $\mathcal O(\sqrt{n})< m$, our rate implies a constant number of iterations, whereas in the classical setting, previous results have required a growing number of iterations (see \cite{kwon2020converges}).
+with probability $(1-3\delta/K^2)^T$ for any $varepsilon>0$. \end{corollary} Compared to the classical EM algorithm, federated EM achieves faster convergence in certain regimes.
+In particular, note that for $m$ and $n$ sufficiently large, Corollary~\ref{cor.1} implies a constant number of convergence, while in the classical setting, previous results have required a growing number of iterations.
+For example \cite{kwon2020converges} establish a linear dependency of the number of iterations $T$ on $n$. \cite{kwon2019global}, for the specialized $K=2$ case, and \cite{reisizadeh2023mixture} in the specialized $K=2$ case for the federated model both require $T$ to grow logarithmically in $n$ (in $mn$ for the federated setting) for convergence.
+We note that here \cite{reisizadeh2023mixture} do show convergence in constant number of iterations for the specialized $K=2$ model under stronger assumptions on the relationship between $m$ and $n$ as well as on initialization.
+We generalize their results on both fronts and extend the theory to a general number of mixtures.
 We conjecture from our analysis that this phenomenon occurs because data points on the same client share the same latent variable, eliminating the need to identify the cluster membership of each individual data point once the latent variable of a client has been determined.
 Consequently, the clustering task becomes easier and more efficient.